xrli/CCNN/README.md

 - keras_metrics

   **Note: The Python version depends on what version of python is Presto installed on.
-In other words, the code of CCNN can run both in Python 2 and 3 except for the preprocess for data.**
+In other words, the code of CCNN can run both in Python 2 and 3 except for the preprocessing for data.**

 ### Experimental data